discord-samba/localization/_guides/writing_localization_files.md

-The localization loader method [`loadFromDirectory()`](/docs/classes/localization.html#loadfromdirectory) will load from subdirectories in the given directory as well, so this allows for even more detailed organization of localization resources.
+The localization loader method [`loadFromDirectory()`](/docs/classes/localization.html#loadfromdirectory) will load from subdirectories in the given directory as well, so this allows for even more detailed organization of localization resources without extra effort in loading them.

 ## Defining String Resources

 Localization string resources are defined as key-value pairs within `.lang` files.
-The key itself must be alpha-numeric, with underscores allowed.
+The key itself must be alpha-numeric with underscores allowed, and must be the first thing on a line.
 Whitespace is not allowed anywhere within the key declaration syntax.
 Anything resembling a localization string resource key that is syntactically invalid will be parsed as part of the previous string resource, or discarded as header comments if appearing as the first item in a `.lang` file.

 Localization string resource definition syntax is as follows: